maibennett/sta235/exampleSite/content/Assignments/Homework/Homework4/_index.en.md

 <a onclick="ga('send', 'event', 'External-Link','click','hw3_rmd','0','Link');" href="https://sta235.netlify.app/assignments/homework/homework4/STA235H_HW4_template.Rmd" target="_blank" class="btn btn-default"> Rmarkdown Template <i class="fas fa-external-link-alt"></i></a>

+## Things to look out for

+Besides the notes that have already been provided for previous assignments, I wanted to highlight certain aspects that you should be aware of for:

+- **Keep your answers succint and pertinent:** Most questions (or sub-questions) can be answered in one or two sentences, so keep things to the point (it makes it easier for you and for the graders).
+In particular, please do not answer things that are not being asked.
+For example, if the questions asks to estimate the causal effect of an intervention, <u>do not interpret all coefficients</u>.
+It makes it seem like you are not sure which one is the one you should be interpreting, so discounts will be applied in this case.

+- **If there are sub-questions within a question, please label them**: In order to facilitate grading, please label each sub-question you are answering, if there are multiple ones.
+I have including this labels on the questions as well to facilitate this.

+- **Make sure you are using the right number of decimal places**: I included notes on this for HW3, but please make sure that your p-values <u>have more than one decimal place</u> (remember that many times we want to assess whether a p-value is greater or less than .05, and that's not possible to assess with just one decimal place).
+It depends on the context, but usually 2 or 3 decimal places are enough.
+In general, please do not provide answers with 5 or 6 decimal places.
+Such a level of precision is usually not necessary.

 <!-- ## Answer Key

 - You can find the answer key for Homework 2 here: <a onclick="ga('send', 'event', 'External-Link','click','hw3_key','0','Link');" href="https://sta235.netlify.app/assignments/homework/homework3/STA235H_Fall21_Homework3_AnswerKey.html" target="_blank" class="btn btn-default"> Open HW3 Answer Key <i class="fas fa-external-link-alt"></i></a>